winningproduct/learn-portal/content/introduction/06-wp-content-summary.md

 -	**Customer Onboarding:** Define customer onboarding process to seamlessly integrate customers across modules such as websites, demos, trials, licensing, payments, data migrations and resource provisioning.
 -	**Digital Marketing Blueprint:** A consolidated marketing plan including market segments, key messages, channels, lead capture, nurture, convert, up sale, referrals.
 -	**Growth Hacking Plan:** Explore low cost and smarter options to gain a rapid market reach in a short time for growth through referrals and up-sales.
--	**Error and Exception Handling:** Proactive monitoring and log analysis of potential and occurred errors to provide graceful recovery and diagnostic capability for support teams.
+-	**Error & Exception Handling:** Proactive monitoring and log analysis of potential and occurred errors to provide graceful recovery and diagnostic capability for support teams.
 -	**IPR Management:** Take actions to protect intellectual property of your business and technical innovations.
 Take necessary actions such as patenting, copy-rights and non-disclosure agreements and validate compatibility of third-party licenses.
 -	**Release Management:** Plan, manage, schedule and build a process to develop and release changes through different stages and environments.
 Techniques such as canary releases, dark launching, feature toggles, A-B testing are to be considered when testing and deployment of changes to production.